Wall Walk: How To Do and Muscles Worked

 1. Start in a high plank position with your feet against the wall and your hands shoulder-width apart on the floor.

-2. Press your toes into the wall, and lift one foot at a time to place them against the wall.
+2. Press your toes into the wall, lifting one foot at a time to place them against it.

 3. Engage your core and stabilize your upper body to prepare for the climb.